xule1991/xule1991.github.io/_posts/2015-12-12-travel_on_learning_activemq_ActiveMQDestination_hierarchy.md

 ...

 ```
-### ActiveMQTempTopic extends ActiveMQTempDestination implements TemporaryTopic, ActiveMQTempTopic contains delete() method, which in not implemented by ActiveMQTempTopic, but it is inherit directly from ActiveMQTempDestination
+### ActiveMQTempTopic extends ActiveMQTempDestination implements TemporaryTopic, ActiveMQTempTopic contains delete() method, which is not implemented by ActiveMQTempTopic, but it is inherit directly from ActiveMQTempDestination